 Hungarian cowherds spent months on the plains tending to their cattle, feeding on soups made with millet, lard, bacon, onions, and beef.

 Eventually, they started adding paprika to their stews or soups as well as more vegetables.
 Thus creating the famous Hungarian Goulash.

 How To Make Hungarian Goulash

-- In the pot of your slow cooker, place the chopped onion, bell pepper, and carrots.
+- In the pot of your slow cooker, place the chopped onion, bell peppers, and carrots.
 Add salt and pepper to the meat.

 - In a large skillet, heat the olive oil and brown the meat pieces on all sides.
 Transfer the meat to the slow cooker, and deglaze the pan with 1 ½ cups of beef broth.

 - Combine flour, paprika, minced garlic, tomato paste, one teaspoon salt, ¼ teaspoon pepper, and sugar in a small bowl.